 Syllabus for digital civic education

-In 2018, the Ministry of Education (then MIUR) presented a syllabus dedicated to digital civic education.
+In 2018, the Ministry of Education (then MIUR) presented asyllabus dedicated todigital civic education as part of the bigger initiative Generazioni Connesse, promoted by the MInistry to promote safety online and a better internet.
 The platform aims to provide young generations not only with materials, content and useful resources – available through an OER (Open Educational Resources) collection – for an informed use of the Internet but also the right tools to train citizens who can actively participate in social life using digital means.
 The syllabus was created together with over one hundred organizations (institutions, national and international academia, civil society, etc.).

 General Catalogue of Cultural Heritage

-To facilitate access to the immense Italian tangible and intangible cultural heritage, the MiBACT and the ICCD (Central Institute for Catalogues and Documentation) created the General Catalogue of Cultural Heritage, a database which contains all the descriptive information of the cultural heritage catalogued in Italy and the result of the activity of the various Institutions that, in the area, deal with their protection and valorisation.
+To facilitate access to the immense Italian tangible and intangible cultural heritage, the MIC and the ICCD (Central Institute for Catalogues and Documentation) created the General Catalogue of Cultural Heritage(https://catalogo.beniculturali.it/), a database which contains all the descriptive information of the cultural heritage catalogued in Italy and the result of the activity of the various Institutions that, in the area, deal with their protection and valorisation.

 The catalogue cards are managed by SIGECweb.
-The database in 2020 contains over 2,700,000 heritage cards and will be updated progressively.
-As of 2020, only a part of the heritage cards (monuments, collections, collections, objects of artistic and historical interest, archaeological finds and sites, scientific and naturalistic assets) can be consulted.
-The platform allows to search, view previews and access the catalogue sheet of the individual asset of interest.
+The database contains over 2,700,000 heritage cards and will be updated progressively.
+Only a part of the heritage cards (monuments, collections, collections, objects of artistic and historical interest, archaeological finds and sites, scientific and naturalistic assets) can be consulted.
+The platform allows users to search, view previews and access the catalogue sheet of the individual asset of interest.
 From the site, it is possible to consult a summary sheet (from which to draw the essential information on the asset :) and download an analytical sheet, which contains detailed information, including historical information, state of conservation, legal conditions and presence of constraints, etc.